-Summer Camp in Southern Illinois
+Summer Camp & Retreat Center in Southern Illinois

 The Camp Manitowa formula includes "Adventure by Choice".
 Summer camp is a place to explore and move outside one's comfort zone.
 This means something different for every person.
-Through a variety of activities, programs, and outdoor adventure trips, we hope to help everyone find and fulfill his/her sense of adventure.
+Through a variety of activities, programs, and outdoor adventure trips, we hope to help everyone find and fulfill their sense of adventure.

 Summer camp is a special place and provides the opportunity to interact with lots of people.
 By limiting the total number of campers each session to around 100, Camp Manitowa kids become part of a family of campers.
 We create programs and systems to ensure that everyone in camp knows each other and that each creates positive relationships.